Senegal History, Language and Culture

 Social Conventions in Senegal

-Greetings are appropriate when coming across local people, especially in the bush.
-Visitors should make the effort to learn these in one of the local languages, and a knowledge of basic French is also advisable.
-Handshaking on meeting, regardless of how many times a day one meets the person, is common.
+Senegalese are sociable and greetings are common.
+Visitors should make an effort to learn greetings in one of the local languages, and a knowledge of basic French is also advisable.
+Handshaking between friends, regardless of how many times a day they meet, is common.